 4. Leave leashes, transport carriers and your Pet Survival Kit where they can easily be found.

-Association for the Prevention of Cruelty of Animals and the Humane Society of the United States.
+For more information on how to best meet the needs of your animals in the event of an emergency, visit the Association for the Prevention of Cruelty of Animals and the Humane Society of the United States.
 Have a emergency tip you'd like to share?
 Please post a comment.
 Knowledge is power.
 The more we know, the better we can help protect ourselves and our four-legged friends.

 © Contents from this blog may not be displayed or reproduced without express written permission.